frugalware/frugalware.gitlab.io/content/package/debianutils.md

 sha1sum = "5c75e8e54f08f20efb2638a063591975458baa71"
 depends = "['glibc']"
 +++
-This package provides small utilities which are used by the scripts of Debian packages."
+This package provides small utilities which are used by the scripts of Debian packages.

 {{< files text="show files" >}}* usr/bin/mktemp
 * usr/bin/savelog